LanaGomes/LanaGomes/README.md

 ### Hello!
 I'm Lana! :nerd_face:

-- 🌱 I’m currently learning React
+🌱 I’m currently learning React and Tailwind CSS.
+I'm also working on personal projects to acquire all the skills I need to enter the job market.
-- 😄 Pronouns: she/her
+😄 Pronouns: she/her
-- ⚡ Fun fact: I was born in my home, I had a sixth finger :ok_hand: and  I love to get to know new places :smiling_face_with_three_hearts:
+⚡ More about me:
+🖌  I love to draw! https://www.instagram.com/lanahermana_art/
+😏 I have a youtube channel where I talk about my front-end journey : https://youtu.be/GZP8M5TVvF4 😌 I colaborated with a pixel game (2d art and animation)

 <div style="display: flex" align-itens= "center" align="center" ><br>